Bad-ptr/persp-mode.el/README.md

 But perspectives shared among frames \+ ability to save/restore from/to file.

 ## Installation
-persp-mode is available on [`melpa`](https://github.com/milkypostman/melpa).
+persp-mode is available from [`melpa`](https://github.com/milkypostman/melpa).
 So if you use this repo installation is easy:
 `M-x: package-install RET persp-mode RET`
 Alternatively you can download persp-mode.el from [`github`](https://github.com/Bad-ptr/persp-mode.el) and install it with:
 `M-x: package-install-file RET 'path_to_where_you_saved_persp-mode.el' RET`